 It is a little-known fact that Britain is home to one of the oldest independent family perfumers in the world.
 Floris, appointed Perfumer To The Queen founded in 1730, has designed a perfume inspired by 1930s speakeasy owner Texas Guinan.
 Penhaligon, who can boast the privilege of having been perfumer to Queen Victoria, also joins the exhibition with a perfume inspired by socialite and magazine editor Lady Loelia Lindsay.

 Newer niche perfumers will also showcase their fragrances including Tom Daxon, who founded his brand after a childhood spent accompanying his mother on work trips to the world's perfume capital, Grasse.
-Ormonde Jade channels debauched revelry in a fragrance inspired by F. Scott Fitzgerald's character Jay Gatsby, with a cologne that evokes 'obsession and infatuation, as well as power and cool detachment'.
-4160 Tuesdays, an independent micro perfumery, has also created a perfume inspired by Mexican and American actress Dolores del Rio with a fragrance called Drive Men Wild, named after the devastating effect that the starlet had on men.
+Ormonde Jayne channels debauched revelry in a fragrance inspired by F. Scott Fitzgerald's character Jay Gatsby, with a cologne that evokes 'obsession and infatuation, as well as power and cool detachment'.
+4160 Tuesdays, an independent micro perfumery, has also created a perfume inspired by Mexican and American actress Dolores del Rio with a fragrance called Drive Them Wild, named after the devastating effect that the starlet had on men.

 If you're looking for a scent that will lend you a dash of that old school glamour, some of these perfumes will be available for purchase.
 With a host of heritage brands and new independent perfumers to discover, the exhibition will certainly cast a spotlight on the thriving British perfume scene.